baijum/service-binding-documentation/docs/exposing-binding-data/olm-descriptors.md

 use SpecDescriptors.
 Similarly, to specify a path under `.status` of a custom resource, use StatusDescriptors.

-The secret generation behavior explained in the annotations is applicable for OLM descriptors also.
-The data model is also same as that of annotations, but the syntax is different to match OLM descriptors naming pattern.
+The Service Binding will detect the OLM descriptors.
+Then the Service Binding will create a Secret with the values extracted based on the same.
+Finally the Service Binding will inject the values into the application.

-The only two fields used for binding are `Path` and `X-Descriptors`.
-**Path** is a dot-delimited path of the field on the object that the descriptor describes.
+The only two fields used for binding are `Path` and `X-Descriptors`.  **Path** is a dot-delimited path of the field on the object that the descriptor describes.
 The **X-Descriptors** defines the binding meta-data similar to CR/CRD annotation.